Leroy-bit/connect-four-online/docs/server/explorer.md

 ### close
 > async def close(game_id: int, user_id: int, reason: str | None)

-Wrapper for the [_close](#_close) method, if reason is passed - broadcasts the reason to all players, also check if the game exists and if the player is in the game
+Wrapper for the [_close](#_close) method, if reason is passed - broadcasts the reason to all users, also check if the game exists and if the user is in the game

 **Parameters:**
 - `game_id`_: int_ - game id
-- `user_id`_: int_ - player id
+- `user_id`_: int_ - user id
 - `reason`(Optional)_: str | None_  - reason for closing the connection

 ### closeAll
 > async def closeAll(game_id: int)

-Wrapper for the [_close](#_close) method, closes the connection for all players, if reason is passed - broadcasts the reason to all players, also check if the game exists
+Wrapper for the [_close](#_close) method, closes the connection for all users, if reason is passed - broadcasts the reason to all users, also check if the game exists

 **Parameters:**
 - `game_id`_: int_ - game id